FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 7: View list of active conferences**

-As a conference attendee, I want to be able to view all active conferences.
+As an user, I want to be able to view all active conferences, so that I might join them.

 _User interface mockups_